Network constraints on the mixing patterns of binary node metadata: Assortative mixing of binary metadata

 To make the connection between $\phi$ and Newman's assortativity explicit, first note that the numerator of Eq.~\eqref{eq_phi} can also be written as $e_{00} - a_{0}^2$ since $e_{11} - a_{1}^2 = e_{00} - a_{0}^2$.
 Now we can simplify the denominator of Eq.~\eqref{eq_phi},

 Then by making these substitutions and summing over categories (since we do not assume that $a_0 = a_1$) we recover Newman's assortativity~\cite{newman2003mixing}:

-The fact that the minimum value of assortativity $r_{\min}$ may be greater than $-1$ was previously considered in~\cite{newman2003mixing} where a relatively conservative bound was derived by inspecting Eq.~\eqref{eq_newman_assort} and considering that the minimum occurs when all edges connect nodes with different metadata values, such that $\sum_i e_{ii}=0$.
-In this case, we see that the minimum assortativity is $r_{\min}$,
+The fact that the minimum value of assortativity $r_{\min}$ may be greater than $-1$ was previously indicated in~\cite{newman2003mixing} where a relatively conservative bound was derived by inspecting Eq.~\eqref{eq_newman_assort} and considering that the minimum occurs when all edges connect nodes with different metadata values, such that $\sum_i e_{ii}=0$.
+In this case, we see that the minimum assortativity is

-However, this bound is not particularly informative in the case of binary metadata since it necessitates that a configuration where $\sum_i e_{ii}=0$ is possible.
-When the metadata values are imbalanced, such that $a_0 \neq a_1$, then it is not possible for both $e_{00}=e_{11}=0$ to equal zero.
+However, this bound is not particularly informative in the case of binary metadata since it will always yield a value $\leq-1$.
+The reason is because it necessitates that a configuration where $\sum_i e_{ii}=0$ is possible.
+When the marginals of the metadata values are imbalanced, such that $a_0 \neq a_1$, then it is not possible for both $e_{00}=e_{11}=0$ to equal zero, since $e_{00}-a_0^2=e_{11}-a_1^2$.
 A more informative bound is that of the $\phi$-coefficient~\cite{guilford1965minimal},

 which we obtain from Eq.~\eqref{eq_phi_min_max} when $a_i=b_i$ and assuming that $a_0 \leq a_1$.
-When the metadata values are balanced $a_{0}=a_1$ and the metadata may be able to form a bipartite split such that the bound above is saturated.
+When the marginals of the metadata values are balanced $a_{0}=a_1$ the metadata can potentially form a bipartite partition of the network such that the bound given in Eq.~\eqref{eq_rmin_phimin} is saturated.
 However, we will show that, depending on the space of configurations considered, it is not always possible to arrange the metadata to form a bipartite split.
 In these cases $r=-1$ will be unattainable.
 Regarding the maximum assortativity, we see in Eq.~\eqref{eq_phi_min_max} that $r_{\max} = \phi_{\max} = 1$ for an undirected network.

 These bounds, however, only take into account the marginals $a_0$ and $a_1$, but as we see in Figure~\ref{correlation_assortativity} the underlying network presents extra constraints e.g., we might know that the network has a specific degree sequence.
 The model for correlation, in which we sample pairs from the joint distribution $\textrm{P}(x,y)$ of Eq.~\eqref{eq_contingency}, does not allow us to incorporate information about the network structure.
-This discrepancy suggests that this simple model is unsuitable and that the model of assortativity is a little more nuanced.
+This discrepancy suggests that this simple model is unsuitable and that modeling assortativity is a little more nuanced.